batocera-linux/batocera.linux/batocera-Changelog.md

 - N64DD: support for standalone .ndd disk format (with libretro-paralleln64)
 - Amiberry: virtual keyboard (click on left stick)
 - Arcade games: automatically switch to vertical bezels (default 'consoles' decorations)
+- /boot/preshare.sh script (to be able to wake up a nas for example)
+- sinden ratio option
 ### Fixed
 - Steam loading on a NAS drive
 - ScummVM forcing English which can prevent some non-english games from starting